 This family-owned business isn't your typical portrait gallery, instead of family photos, Shane Knight shoots landscapes.
 From the Vermillion Cliffs of Northern Arizona to the farms of Eastern Kentucky, the regions as well as the objects are varied and distinctive.
 Many of the photos can be printed with cibachrome or silver gelatin.
 These beautiful landscape pictures will make a great conversation-starting addition to any room.

 The stunning expanse of Walnut Canyon sits on the Colorado Plateau.
 An extensive, winding trail commences at the visitor center, showcasing a wealth of outstanding geological marvels along its way, including rustic cliff dwellings that stand under beautiful canyon walls.
 These dwellings are believed to have been constructed by pre-Colombian people, most notably the Sinagua inhabitants.
 The Island Trail offers a detailed and strenuous hike which voyages deeper into the canyon, a breathtaking 85-foot descent into the heart of the community at this ancient site.
-Located within close proximity to Tuzigoot and Montezuma Castles, this site also shelters the Old Headquarters, a rustic, log-built cabin, which is said to be one of the earliest in northern Arizona.
+Located within proximity to Tuzigoot and Montezuma Castles, this site also shelters the Old Headquarters, a rustic, log-built cabin, which is said to be one of the earliest in northern Arizona.

 Rise above the mundane in sumptuous style in a guided hot-air balloon.
 Take an early morning ride and float with the wind above incomparable red rock vistas.
 Do not be surprised to spy wildlife as well as breathtaking scenery.
 All pilots are licensed through the FAA and possess intimate knowledge of the area.
 Landing includes a champagne picnic and a certificate for having flown with the group.
 Included with your reservation is a videotape of the flight to capture your memories.